Black hair doesn’t grow.

 My Black Hair Experience

 On a personal note, I have always had a lot of hair and it’s quite thick.
-My hair from age 4 has been straightened with a hot comb like the above picture.
+My hair, beginning at 3 years old, was straightened with a hot comb like the above picture.
 Being tender headed (sensitive scalp), and tired of the pain of having my hair continually detangled and pressed, I chose to sit the 8-10hrs every 3 months to have my hair braided.
 I did this from the age of 10 until 14.
 I then chemically straightened my hair with a relaxer until going back to braids from the age of 14 until 18.
 I did this because it was easier to maintain my hair while being in sports year round, and also aided in dodging the rude comments, suggestions, and questions surrounding my hair from my classmates (I attended a predominately white jr./sr. high).
 I then reverted back to a perm until going natural at the age of 26.
-The transition has been difficult as I had to learn all about my hair, (I have 3 textures), how to wash it, care for it, style it etc and the information for black hair has only been available about 5 years, due to the curly hair movement.
-The curly hair movement until recently, has been primarily focused on nonblack persons or black persons with a looser hair texture.
-Because of this, my hair education has come from black stylists, bloggers and YouTube vloggers, all sharing what they’ve learned through being natural.
+The transition has been difficult as I had to learn all about my hair, (I have 3 textures), how to wash it, care for it, style it etc and the information for Black hair has only been available about 5 years, due to the curly hair movement.
+The curly hair movement until recently, has been primarily focused on nonBlack persons or Black persons with a looser hair texture.
+Because of this, my hair education has come from Black stylists, bloggers and YouTube vloggers, all sharing what they’ve learned through being natural.
 About 5 years in, and I’m finally figuring out what works for my hair.
-Every African American has their own unique hair texture and curl, coil, or kink pattern, just as everyone has unique fingerprints.
+Every Afro person has their own unique hair texture and curl, coil, or kink pattern, just as everyone has unique fingerprints.
 Every head must be cared for individually to suit said person’s hair, leaving trial and error as the only way to figure out what your hair likes.

 When I transitioned it was unnerving, because the media and society had ingrained in me that my hair was ugly.
 Even my boyfriend at the time told me he didn’t like my hair natural.
 To my surprise I received the most compliments I ever have while being natural.
-However I have also been told my natural, kinky hair is unprofessional in the work place several times.
-While working as an Event Staff and Security Guard Supervisor, our client, Our POC running The StubHub Center in Carson, CA, told my boss that my hair was unprofessional and that I needed to put it up.
+However I have also been told several times that my naturally kinky hair is unprofessional in the work place.
+While working as an Event Staff and Security Guard Supervisor, our client (who happened to be a POC), running The StubHub Center in Carson, CA, told my boss that my hair was unprofessional and that I needed to put it up.
 I was simply wearing my hair how it grows out of my head.
 Additionally while working for this company, I was selected to model new uniforms for the company’s website and pamphlets, and was told I needed to straighten my hair in order to participate.
-They company had one of the black women in the office phone me this news, and what’s more, the company makeup was about 85-90% African American.
-However the company was owned by a white man.
+They company had one of the few Black women in the office phone me this news, and what’s more, the company makeup was about 85-90% African American.
+However the company, Contemporary Services Corporation, was owned by a white man.

 “With education and respect of others’ cultures, we can all #bethechange through our words and actions, reflecting on who and what platforms we choose to support.”